 1.5 1.8 1.2 0.9 0.8 1.0 0.3 .14 .14 (SteveP's % usage, based on book analysis.)

 The semi-/colon (SC) and slash/question (SL) keys are more of a toss-up.
 These don't quite deserve their good positions when entering text, as frequencywise they are on par with or worse than several number row symbols – especially the parentheses.
 For coding it feels different as particularly the semicolon is quite common in code.
 However, my impression is that the text-related symbols are more important for flow.
-Also, it's not as if the single/double quotes or hyphen-minus are rare in code, either!
-I think people may be overreporting the importance of the semi-/colon.
-Incidentally, I was a bit surprised myself that question/slash are as rare as they are.
+I think people may be overreporting the importance of the semi-/colon, unless you type almost exclusively code.
+If you do so though, note the massive role that the underscore can play!

 SC SL EQ